News

 5 October 2023

 In response to an application for a priority preliminary ruling on the issue of constitutionality (“question prioritaire de constitutionnalité”), the French Constitutional Council partially repealed a provision of the Code of Criminal Procedure that had prevented François Fillon from raising a nullity before the criminal court that had been discovered after closing of the investigation, paving the way for a new trial.
+In its decision on April 24, 2024, the Cour de Cassation ruled on the exception of nullity raised after the closure of the judicial investigation confirming the final conviction of the former Prime Minister.

-On 28 September 2023, the Constitutional Council (“Conseil constitutionnel”) issued its ruling on a priority preliminary ruling on the issue of constitutionality (hereinafter “QPC”) raised by François Fillon in connection with the criminal proceedings brought against him for misappropriation of public funds, complicity, and concealment of this offence, as well as concealment and complicity of misuse of corporate assets.
+On April 24, 2024, the French Supreme Court (“Cour de Cassation”) pronounced its decision regarding the Fillon case in the context of the criminal proceedings initiated against him for embezzlement/ misappropriation of public funds, complicity and concealment of this offense, as well as concealment of complicity in the misuse of corporate assets.

-Following an initial ruling by the Paris Criminal Court on 29 June 2020, and an appeal ruling on 9 May 2022, which sentenced him to four years’ imprisonment, including one year of unsuspended/unconditional imprisonment, and a fine of 375,000 euros, François Fillon appealed to the French Supreme Court (“Cour de cassation”).
-On 6 April 2023, François Fillon submitted two QPC, one of which was referred to the Constitutional Council by the French Supreme Court on 28 June 2023.[1]
+Following an initial ruling by the Paris Criminal Court on 29 June 2020, and an appeal ruling on 9 May 2022, which sentenced him to four years’ imprisonment, including one year of unsuspended/unconditional imprisonment, and a fine of 375,000 euros, François Fillon appealed to the Cour de cassation.
+On 6 April 2023, François Fillon also submitted two QPC, one of which was referred to the Constitutional Council (“Conseil Constitutionnel”) by the Cour de Cassation on 28 June 2023.[1]

-In its decision, the Constitutional Council granted this QPC, which concerns the first paragraph of Article 385 of the Code of Criminal Procedure (hereinafter “CPP”),[2] according to which the accused may no longer invoke a nullity of the proceedings before the criminal court, seized by referral from the investigating magistrate or the investigating chamber.
-The Constitutional Council explained that neither this nor any other provision provides for an exception to this principle, even in cases where the accused has been made aware of the grounds for nullity at a late stage, i.e. after the close of the investigation.[3]
+In its decision, the Conseil Constitutionnel granted this QPC, which concerns the first paragraph of Article 385 of the Code of Criminal Procedure (hereinafter “CPP”),[2] according to which the accused may no longer invoke a nullity of the proceedings before the criminal court, seized by referral from the investigating magistrate or the investigating chamber.
+The Conseil Constitutionnel explained that neither this nor any other provision provides for an exception to this principle, even in cases where the accused has been made aware of the grounds for nullity at a late stage, i.e. after the close of the investigation.[3]
 It therefore declared that this lack of exception infringes the right to an effective legal remedy and the rights of the defense, and that the terms of the first paragraph of Article 385 of the Code of Criminal Procedure were in breach of the Constitution.[4]

 I. A retrospective on the judicial saga of the Fillon camp